JohnRendell/Anonymous_Chat/README.md

-# Anonymouse_Chat
+# Anonymous_Chat
- A chat web app using express, socket.io and tailwind css as frontend
+A chat web app using express and socket.io for backend and tailwind for frontend.